Phil Gold

 The information in the From field defaults to the person who created the Alert.
 This can also be changed, but it requires intervention from a system admin.

 In addition to all this, there’s the actual selection of recipients.
-Clicking the small green plus symbol brings up another dialog:
+Clicking on the field brings up another dialog:

 And see that E-mail addresses field?
 You can add any valid e-mail address, whether the recipient is part of your company or not.
 Pretty impressive, right?